Flowminder/FlowKit/docs/source/analyst.md

 4. Click the '+' icon to add a token, and give it a name (and optionally change the expiry and permissions).
 And Save.

-5. Click "TOKEN" to display the token string.
-Take a copy.
+5. Click "COPY" to copy the token string, "DOWNLOAD" to download the token as a text file, or "VIEW" to display the token string.

 <a name="flowapi">